AnonymouX47/termvisage/docs/source/cli.rst

 .. [#] The size is multiplied by the scale on respective axes when an image is rendered.
    A scale value must be such that 0.0 < value <= 1.0.

-.. [#] Width and height are in units of columns and lines repectively.
+.. [#] Width and height are in units of columns and lines respectively.

    By default (i.e if none of the sizing options is specified), the equivalent of :option:`--original-size` is used if not larger than the :term:`available size`,